andreaslam/ZanLing-TrueZero/README.md

 - `fileformat.rs` - contains the code for binary encoding.
 - `dataformat.rs` - contains necessary abstractions for `fileformat.rs`.
 - `message_types.rs` - contains the message protocols for processes (such as the Generator and the training loop) to communicate with the server and vice vera.

+### Data Generation and Training components

+#### Rust binaries
+- `main.rs` - runs multi-threaded data generation code, where each thread runs an independent game.
+It needs to be connected to `server.rs` via TCP in order to get the latest Neural Net.
+It also sends key statistics for live telemetry.
+- `server.rs` - a TCP server that co-ordinates Rust data generation and Python training.
+It sends each connected instance a unique identifier, broadcasts key information to different processes, which include statistics, Neural Network information and training settings.

+#### Python code
+- `client.py` - runs training and manages neural network training.
+Connects to `server.rs` via TCP to receive file paths for neural network training.

 ## Libraries/technologies used